MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-hololens-thermal-adjusting.md

 > [!IMPORTANT]
 > You must use HoloLens OS version 22H1 (Spring 2022 release) or later to use this feature.
 Also, the Dynamics 365 Guides application must be in the foreground (have the focus) to adjust to temperature changes.

-The first warning message tells you that HoloLens is heating up and that outgoing video quality for calling has been reduced.
+The first warning message tells you that HoloLens is starting to heat up and that outgoing video quality for calling has been reduced.

 ![Screenshot of HoloLens message showing that device is heating up.](media/hololens-thermal-warning-1.JPG "Screenshot of HoloLens message showing device is heating up")